 Cranberry Sourdough Bread with Orange

-This Sourdough Recipe Is:
+This Sourdough Recipe Is

 - tender and delicious, crispy crust when toasted

-- bright and citrisy
+- bright and citrusy

 - simple to make